MicrosoftDocs/SupportArticles-docs/support/sql/tools/troubleshoot-database-mail-issues.md

 This system view is the starting point for troubleshooting all Database Mail issues.

-When troubleshooting Database Mail, search the `sysmail_event_log` view for events related to email failures.
+When troubleshooting Database Mail, search the `sysmail_event_log` view for events that're related to email failures.
 Some messages (such as the failure of the Database Mail external program) are not associated with specific emails.

-`Sysmail_event_log` contains one row for each Windows or SQL Server message returned by the Database Mail system.
-In SQL Server Management Studio (SSMS), right-click on **Management** > **Database Mail**, and select **View Database Mail Log** to check the Database Mail Log.
-The operation is shown as following image:
+`Sysmail_event_log` contains one row for each Windows or SQL Server message that's returned by the Database Mail system.
+In SQL Server Management Studio (SSMS), right-click **Management** > **Database Mail**, and select **View Database Mail Log** to check the Database Mail log as follows:

 :::image type="content" source="media/troubleshoot-database-mail-issues/db-mail-view-log.png" alt-text="Screenshot of the View Database Mail log item in Database Mail menu.":::